ppy/osu-difficulty-calculator/ElasticIndex/README.md

 Cursor value of where to resume reading from.

+## `watch`
+Sets the program into watch mode.
+In watch mode, the program will keep polling for updates to index.

 # Index aliasing and resume support
 Index aliases are used to support zero-downtime index switches.
 When creating new indices, the new index is suffixed with a timestamp.